List of captive orcas: Wanda

-The captive orca who was given the name Wanda is famous for being the first to be exhibited alive by an aquarium, preceding Moby Doll by more than two years.
+The captive orca who was given the name Wanda is famous for being the first known orca to be exhibited alive by an aquarium, preceding Moby Doll by more than two years.
 Wanda was a mature North Pacific offshore ecotype, as confirmed by much later DNA analysis.

 The orca was spotted by boaters alone near Newport Beach, California, on 17 November 1961, and reports reached Marineland of the Pacific.
 "Marineland officials said the 5,000 lb, 17 ft long female might have ventured into Newport harbor Friday because it was ailing," A.P. reported.

 The next day, Marineland collectors led by Frank Brocato finally netted her after she had evaded their capture efforts for nine hours, watched by thousands of spectators.
 In the last stage of the whale's transportation to a tank at Marineland, she slipped out of her sling and smashed head-first into the wall of the tank.
 Crowds poured into the aquarium on the 19th to see the "monster of the deep," as orcas were characterized.

 Brocato recalled the events of the morning of the 20th thus: "But the next day, she went crazy.
 She started swimming at high speed around the tank, striking her body repeatedly.
 Finally, she convulsed and died."

 Wanda was referred to as "The Newport Specimen" by Marineland in the necropsy report.
 It found that death was due to pneumonia, and acute gastroenteritis secondary to a massive nematode infestation.
 Among her many long standing health conditions, excessive tooth wear was not understood.
 It was not until the discovery of the Offshore type of orca decades later that this condition was linked to their predation on Pacific sleeper sharks.

 Wanda revealed that orcas could be a unique, crowd-pulling attraction.
 Her legacy was the succession of capture attempts made by Marineland of the Pacific, initially off California.
-Then in September 1962 in Washington waters off the west side of San Juan Island, Brocato lassoed a female salmon-eating Southern Resident Killer Whale.
-When she and an accompanying male thumped his boat with their flukes, Brocato started shooting from his rifle, killing the female—the first of many Southern Residents to be killed in capture operations.
+Then in September 1962 in Washington waters off the west side of San Juan Island, Brocato lassoed a female salmon-eating southern resident orca.
+When she and an accompanying male thumped his boat with their flukes, Brocato started shooting from his rifle, killing the female—the first of many southern residents to be killed in capture operations.
 Her body was towed to Bellingham to be rendered for dog food.

 Marineland of the Pacific did not manage to display another orca until 1967, when they acquired a calf who had blundered into a fishing net near Port Hardy.
 This northern resident orca became the first Orky.
 But by this time they had been upstaged by competitors, notably SeaWorld.

 Winston

-Winston, originally known as Ramu, was captured near Coupeville, Washington, in 1970 and lived in Windsor Safari park and SeaWorld San Diego.
+Winston, originally known as Ramu, was captured in the 1970 Penn Cove capture in Washington, and lived in Windsor Safari park and SeaWorld San Diego.
 He died in 1986.
 He was the father of the original Baby Shamu, Kalina.